Top

 2. Lock the lid in place.
 Cook over high heat and bring the cooker to full pressure.
 Reduce the heat to medium-low, or adjust as needed to maintain even pressure.
 Cook 18 minutes, remove the pan from the heat.
 Let the pressure drop naturally.
 The barley should be tender but pleasantly chewy; if not done, add more broth or water and cook a few minutes without pressure, stirring occasionally.
 (If not serving right away, cover the pot.
 Reheat before adding the Brie, thinning with more stock if the mixture seems dry.)

-3. Stir the brie into the hot barley until melted and absorbed.
+3. Stir the Brie into the hot barley until melted and absorbed.
 Serve with a generous grinding of pepper.

 Big Green Companion

-July 21, 2009 by kh · 1 Comment
+July 21, 2009 by Kate Heyhoe · 1 Comment

 by Kate Heyhoe